Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • We specify the behavior of wrapper objects that provide annotations, such as classmethod() and code that uses functools.wraps().

-• Setting the __annotations__ attribute directly will not affect the __annotate__ attribute.
+• Deleting the __annotations__ attribute directly will also clear __annotate__.

 • We add functionality to allow evaluating type alias values and type parameter bounds and defaults (which were added by PEP 695 and PEP 696) using PEP 649-like semantics.